-- To help TAs load balance, only attend the sessions you are registered for. - Any graded activities will not be graded if done in a session you are not registered for. - To switch lab (or tutorial) sessions, do so through the University (do not contact the instructor or TAs about this, we cannot help).
+- To help TAs load balance, only attend the sessions you are registered for. - To switch lab (or tutorial) sessions, do so through the University (do not contact the instructor or TAs about this, we cannot help).

 Item Weight

 Midterm exam 20%

-Final exam 50%
+Final exam 55%

-Lab experiments 30%
+Lab experiments 25%

+Online participation bonus 5%

-- The midterm will be held in-person on October 25, 2022. - \cdot The final will be held in-person during the final exam period.
+- The midterm will be held in-person on October 23, 2023. - The final will be held in-person during the final exam period.